Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems

 To enforce the constraint of not visiting a city twice in TSP, we apply masking during the process of autoregressive sampling as clarified in Appendix.~\ref{sec:maskingTSP}.
 This trick allows us to avoid the use of an energy penalty to enforce this constraint~\cite{doi:10.7566/JPSJ.90.114002}.
 The masking also reduces the combinatorial search space.
-We remark that the use of RNN architectures in our study allows us to go beyond the system sizes that can be reached by Transformer architectures~\cite{kool2018attention,bresson2021transformer}.
+We remark that we conducted experiments where we replace the vanilla RNN cell with LSTM and GRU cells respectively.
+Compared to the models with vanilla RNN, the GRU and LSTM models do not generally improve on our results.
+We also note that the use of RNN architectures in our study allows us to go beyond the system sizes that can be reached by Transformer architectures~\cite{kool2018attention,bresson2021transformer}.
 In particular, we demonstrate that we can go beyond $N>100$ cities.
-The latter is thanks to the cheaper computational cost of Dilated RNNs as opposed to traditional Transformer architectures.
+This advantage is a result of the cheaper computational cost of Dilated RNNs as opposed to traditional Transformer architectures.